-All new faculty members received Title IX training in 2021.
-In addition, all new employees receive Title IX information at their orientation.
-Staff training is ongoing and includes training on preventing discrimination and harassment with specific information about resources and reporting procedures related to sexual misconduct, discrimination and Title IX.
+In 2022, all new faculty and staff members received Title IX information at their orientation and were required to complete Preventing Harassment and Discrimination training.
+Employee training is ongoing and requires employees to annually complete Preventing Harassment and Discrimination training with specific information about resources and reporting procedures related to sexual misconduct, discrimination, and Title IX.